Skip to main content

 For employers who really do want to promote pension provision, this is frustrating.
 These employers will attempt to encourage employees to join their own scheme as contributions are invariably far more generous; industry surveys confirm that the average employer contribution to occupational pension schemes is 7% of salary, compared with the 1.5% initial AE rate above.
 However, as employers will not have the ability to auto enrol employees it is likely that many employees will have to be enrolled in the Government’s AE Scheme with less valuable benefits and employers will have to deal with dual pension systems.
 A robust employee engagement strategy can help to mitigate this risk and drive employee take-up of employer schemes.

-With the legislation now being progressed and a signalled 1 January 2025 go live date it’s imperative that employers consider their AE strategy and employee readiness.
+With the legislation now passed and a 30 September 2025 go live date it’s imperative that employers consider their AE strategy and employee readiness.
 Employers will need to consider whether they will utilise the Government AE scheme or whether they will promote their own occupational pension scheme for employees who are not currently in pensionable employment.
 They will also need to consider whether they need to make design changes to their own occupational pension scheme and consider the cost implications of the alternatives available.

 WTW can assist employers make this assessment as well as consider longer-term implementation support including defining and delivering effective employee communications.
 Please contact us if you would like to avail of our AE readiness assessment service and/or broader support.